kimrojas/smith_utils/README.md

 # SMITH UTILITIES
 SMITH utilities for local-server interaction

 This set of commands are made to make SMITH access easier.
 All of these are coded in python so it is compatible with both linux, macos, and windows (via wsl).
+KNOWN ADVANTAGES:
+1. You have an ssh shortcut
+2. Remote working is smoother due to local rendering/processing as opposed to being rendered in smith
+3. Personal software (Visual studio code) and environment (python environment and compilers) is used.
+4. SMITH file system can be mounted as a network drive.

+KNOWN DISADVANTAGES:
+1.

 ## Requirements
 1. SSHFS
-2. FUSERMOUNT
+2. FUSERMOUNT/MACFUSE
 3. PYTHON
 4. SSH
 5. Registered sshid

+> For mac OS,
+> SSHFS and MACFUSE can be downloaded and installed using the guide https://sbgrid.org/corewiki/faq-sshfs.md
+>
+> For Linux,
+> Just use the command `sudo apt install -y sshfs fuse`

 For macos' SSHFS and FUSERMOUNT go to https://sbgrid.org/corewiki/faq-sshfs.md and https://osxfuse.github.io/

 For Linux and WSL, use package manager to install these (i.e. `apt install`)

 Miniconda is a good python installer.

 ## Installation
 ```